vinterskogen/laravel-uploaded-image/README.md

 **Note**:

-To be sure the file you are going to handle like an image is actually an image file, you have to apply [request form validation](https://laravel.com/docs/master/validation#form-request-validation) constraints on your controller's input (if you haven't done that yet, of course).
+To be sure the file you are going to handle like an image is actually an image file, you have to apply [form request validation](https://laravel.com/docs/master/validation#form-request-validation) constraints on your controller's input (if you haven't done that yet, of course).

 ### Basic image handling methods